AJcoll/AJcoll/README.md

-# Hello!
-I'm Allan. 👋
+# Hey there!
+I'm Allan 👋

 I'm a technologist fascinated by the "why" behind the "how."
 While many can build or fix technology, I thrive on understanding *why* people use it the way they do and how to make that experience better.
 This curiosity led me to pursue a Master's in Human-Computer Interaction from DePaul University, where I built a deep foundation in user-centric problem-solving, web architecture, and data analysis.

 I've explored this intersection of people and technology from multiple angles.
 As a technical recruiter, I analyzed IT and engineering roles, learning firsthand what separates a good technical solution from a great one.
-In my hands-on IT support role, I put theory into practice, delivering Tier-1 support, deploying new hardware, and improving network infrastructure, ultimately reducing the need for external IT tickets by 30%.
+In my hands-on IT support role I delivered Tier-1 support, deployed new hardware, and improved network infrastructure.
 This passion extends beyond my professional life, with years of experience designing and building custom PCs from the ground up.

 ---